pingcap/docs-tidb-operator/en/restore-from-s3.md

 ---
-title: Restore Data from S3-Compatible Storage Using Loader
+title: Restore Data from S3-Compatible Storage Using Lightning
 summary: Learn how to restore data from the S3-compatible storage.
 category: how-to
 ---

-# Restore Data from S3-Compatible Storage Using Loader
+# Restore Data from S3-Compatible Storage Using Lightning

 This document describes how to restore the TiDB cluster data backed up using TiDB Operator in Kubernetes.
 For the underlying implementation, [`Lightning`](https://pingcap.com/docs/stable/how-to/get-started/tidb-lightning/#tidb-lightning-tutorial) is used to perform the restoration.